FrankWorldview/blockchain/solidity/React.md

 + Together, useState and useEffect enable powerful, flexible control over data and actions in functional components, making them fundamental for managing state and lifecycle effects in React.

 # Note
-In React’s [Strict Mode](https://react.dev/reference/react/StrictMode), some functions (specifically certain lifecycle functions passed to hooks like useState or useEffect) are intentionally called twice to help identify potential issues in your application.
-This is a stress-test and shouldn’t break your code.
-This behavior aims to improve the reliability and predictability of your code.
+In React’s [Strict Mode](https://react.dev/reference/react/StrictMode), certain functions—particularly lifecycle methods and those associated with hooks like useState and useEffect—are intentionally invoked twice to help identify potential issues within your application.
+This double invocation serves as a stress test and is designed not to break your code.
+Instead, it enhances the reliability and predictability of your components by encouraging developers to write code that can handle multiple executions without unexpected side effects.